-- Umami: meats and cheese, indicates amino acids
+- Umami: meats and cheese, indicating amino acids

-Not all animals can taste all 5 categories.
+Not all animals can taste all five categories.
 Cats, for example, do not possess the taste buds required for detecting sweet flavors.

 In terms of taste buds, humans sit somewhere around average, with 8000–10,000 taste buds.
 Cows and other similar-sized herbivores have around 25,000.
 This is necessary as their diet is made up entirely of plant matter, so they need to recognize poisonous vegetation.